pjavier98/compilers/README.md

 ## Repository for works on the subject of compilers

-# To run the project:
+# To run the project

 ```
-cd project_pj
+cd compilers
 ```

 # Create Pipfile

 ```
 pipenv --three
 ```

 # Open Pipfile

 ```
 pipenv shell
 ```

 # Install package

 ```
 pipenv install <package>
 ```